aidan-fitz/MysteryDungeon/README.md

 - **2015-06-10** Aidan cleaned up the creature class and added a random tile method
 - **2015-06-11** Aidan implemented random generation of creatures but it is buggy
 - **2015-06-12** Ethan fixed Aidan's changes so now all creatures spawn randomly and added a temporary and crappy start screen.
-- **2015-06-13** Aidan cleaned up the code a little, added stairs + text saying what floor you're on
+- **2015-06-13** Aidan cleaned up the code a little, added stairs + text saying what floor you're on.
+Ethan added hearts to combat screen and cleaned up code so enemy movement and initiation of combat works correctly.